department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/interest-rate-reduction-loan.md

 ### Find a lender.
 You’ll go through a private bank, mortgage company, or credit union—not directly through us—to get an IRRRL.
 Terms and fees may vary, so contact several lenders to check out your options.

-**Warning:** If you have a VA home loan be careful when considering home loan refinance offers.
+**Note:** If you have a VA home loan be careful when considering home loan refinance offers.
 Claims that you can skip payments or get very low interest rates or other terms that sound too good to be true may be signs of a misleading offer. <br>
 [Learn more about the signs of misleading refinance offers](https://www.blogs.va.gov/VAntage/43234/va-and-the-consumer-financial-protection-bureau-warn-against-home-loan-refinancing-offers-that-sound-too-good-to-be-true/)

 </li>